splewis/csgo-pug-setup/README.md

 (Using the included ``pugsetup_teamnames.smx`` plugin)

 Just for fun, I added support to automatically set mp_teamname_1 and mp_teamflag_1 (and 2).
 Here's how it works
-- you run the **sm_name** command in console to associate a player with a team name and flag (example: ``sm_name splewis "splewises terrible team1" "US"``)
+- you run the **sm_name** command in console to associate a player with a team name and flag (example: ``sm_name splewis "splewises terrible team" "US"``)
-- when the game goes live, the plugin picks a name/flag randomly from the players on the team
+- when the game goes live, the plugin picks a name/flag randomly from the players on each team
 - when running the sm_name command, the syntax is: ``sm_name <player> <teamname> <teamflag>``
 - note that the team flags are the [2-letter country codes](http://countrycode.org/)
-- the team names/flags are stored using the clientprefs API, so a database for clientprefs must be set (by default SQLite is used)
+- the team names/flags are stored using the clientprefs API, so a database for clientprefs must be set (it is by default)